-Before we can discuss the nuances of Pennsylvania’s statutory rape laws, we need to cover the distinction Pennsylvania’s legislation makes between rape and sexual assault.
+Before we can discuss the nuances of Pennsylvania’s statutory rape laws, such as Romeo and Juliet laws in Pennsylvania, we need to cover the distinction Pennsylvania’s legislation makes between rape and sexual assault.
 In some states, these offenses are considered one and the same – but in Pennsylvania, they carry distinct definitions.

 As of 2015, Pennsylvania does not have a statutory rape law.
 The pertinent statute, formerly located at 18 Pa.
 Cons.
 Stat. § 3122, was repealed in March of 1995 because the offense’s original definition shifted.